WEEKLY ART WORKSHOPS for people experiencing homelessness | ATELIERS D'ART HEBDOMADAIRE pour les personnes en situation d’itinérance

 Plus YOU - the audience - are the arbiters of who wins and who's eliminated until only one remains standing: the MAESTRO!

-Every month WIT presents ten of Ottawa's virtuoso improv comedians for a night of games and scenes based on audience suggestions — but only one of them will make it to the end of the show and be crowned MAESTRO for the week and awarded the coveted Canadian five-dollar bill.
+WIT presents ten of Ottawa's virtuoso improv comedians for a night of games and scenes based on audience suggestions — but only one of them will make it to the end of the show and be crowned MAESTRO and awarded the coveted Canadian five-dollar bill.

 If you’ve never seen improv comedy at WIT, this is the show to catch.